jimandreas/MotmBrowser/README.md

 <img src="docs/screenshots/startup_screencap.PNG" width = 200>
 <img src="docs/screenshots/1bna_screencap.PNG" width = 200>

-## A feature from the Research Collaboratory for Structural Bioinformatics (RCSB)

 The MotmBrowser references the awesome work by the RCSB team.